ktneely/password-audit/README.md

 # password-audit

-Watch the [BSidesLV 2018 presentation](https://www.youtube.com/watch?v=DJ3l6ByvP2I) on YouTube!
+Watch the [BSidesLV 2018 presentation](https://www.youtube.com/watch?v=DJ3l6ByvP2I) on YouTube! or the [BSidesPDX 2018 presentation](https://www.youtube.com/watch?v=S6Fs0s23DqQ) which is not cropped at the beginning.

 Instructions and tools to aid in auditing password strength for accounts in Active Directory.
 - Howto [extract hashes from Active Directory](doc/extract-hashes.md)